-During 2010, JVS entered into an agreement with a bank, under which the bank will make loans to approved clients of the JVS microenterprise program and JVS will establish a loan loss reserve equal to at least 30% of the bank's outstanding loans.
-The balance of the funds in the loan loss reserve as of September 30, 2013 and 2012 was \$35,727 and \$30,678, respectively.
+JVS has an agreement with a bank, under which the bank will make loans to approved clients of the JVS microenterprise program and JVS will establish a loan loss reserve equal to at least 30% of the bank's outstanding loans.
+The balance of the funds in the loan loss reserve as of September 30, 2014 and 2013 was \$35,763 and \$35,727, respectively, and was included in notes receivable, net on the statement of financial position..